ArgonDesign/alogic/doc/statements.md

 ### The `fence` statement (control)

 The `fence` statement is the simplest control statement, and is used to indicate the end of a control unit.
-All combinatorial statements before a `fence` statement will belong to the current control unit (which also includes the `fence` statement itself), and will execute in the current clock cycle.
+All combinational statements before a `fence` statement will belong to the current control unit (which also includes the `fence` statement itself), and will execute in the current clock cycle.
 On the next clock cycle, control is transferred to the statements following the `fence`